 By and large, I support the right of all Members of Parliament to be heard.

 All too often, the Government shuts down debate and forces MPs to stop speaking on the floor of Parliament simply because it doesn’t agree with what they’re saying.

 I will almost always oppose these gag motions.
 The only time I’ll support one is if I believe the MP is being too disruptive or disrespecting the Parliament.

 Opposed gagging speech: 95% of the time

 There are also many procedural divisions about matters like what should be on the schedule for debate, or when the house should adjourn for the day.

-I make these decisions on a case by case basis, depending on what I believe would allow constructive ideas and arguments to be debated in the parliament, and not disrupt parliament with unnecessary politics.
+I make these decisions on a case by case basis, depending on what I believe would allow constructive ideas and arguments to be debated in the parliament.

 Voted with the government: 42% of the time

 Voted with the opposition: 56% of the time